 Thanks to Jan!

 Thialf, an indoor ice stadium which had been opened in 1986, was quite an unusual venue for a pop concert.
 According to an interview published in music magazine Oor at the time, The Cure wanted to play at a different location than the previous ones they were booked at in the Netherlands.
 They weren’t happy with the last show at the Rotterdam Ahoy’ Sportpaleis on the Kissing Tour ’87.
-Robert said there were too many occasional visitors who spoiled the atmosphere (which I don’t recall – I thought the second date in Rotterdam ’87 was fantastic, but okay, it was the first gig I ever went to).
+Robert said there were too many occasional visitors who spoiled the atmosphere.
+I don’t recall that – I thought the second date in Rotterdam ’87 was fantastic, but okay, it was the first gig I ever went to.
 They wanted real fans who were willing to travel to see them.
 Heerenveen is located in a ‘rural’ area in the North of the Netherlands and could easily be combined with two other stops on the Prayer Tour, the cities of Hamburg and Bremen in Germany.
 The Cure’s show at Thialf was the first ever concert there.
 Maybe The Mission was also on the bill to attract more people to this far away and relatively big (capacity about 18.000) venue.

 Continue reading “Thialf Heerenveen 1989”